della-s/orbit-determination/README.md

 # ssp18
-orbital determination for near-Earth asteroid 1627 Ivar
+Orbit determination for 1627 Ivar using the Gaussian Method, Summer Science Program 2018